fabric/fabric/docs/development.rst

   of stability in the release branches.
 Only follow ``master`` (or, even worse, feature branches!) if you're willing to deal with a little pain.
-* Conversely, because we try to keep release branches relatively stable, you may find it easier to use Fabric from a source checkout of a release branch instead of manually upgrading to new released versions.
+* Conversely, because we try to keep release branches relatively stable, you may find it easier to use Fapric from a source checkout of a release branch instead of manually upgrading to new released versions.
 This can provide a decent middle ground between stability and the ability to get bugfixes or backported features easily.